 Sync communication makes sense in a few cases.
 Usually for brainstorms and when the team still isn't well acclimated to proper remote work.
 Keep it available, but try to avoid it as much as possible.
 Calls are fine when they are needed, but when you're new to remote work it's best to avoid them purposefully.
 Otherwise you will rely on them too much, which is detrimental to successful remote work.
 Sync communication is invaluable for socializing.

-Example: Zoom for an all hands pep talk, brainstorm meeting, or an always-on conference call for people to hang out in while working.
+Example: Google Meet for an all hands pep talk, brainstorm meeting, or an always-on conference call for people to hang out in while working.

-Important note: Zoom has had several privacy and security concerns raised as of the writing of this book.
-However, it is still the best performing software for video conferencing.
+Important note: While being the top conference software, Zoom has had several privacy and security concerns raised as of the writing of this book.
+Competitors have since caught up to it in features and performance, so we advise to avoid it.
 Do your own research.

 The pillars and tools are like a runway and a plane.
 Now you need to fly and to fly, you need good aerodynamics and no brakes.
 The following five actions are necessary to get you flying.
 Without them remote work will get blocked and employees will be unproductive.
 With them, the sky's the limit.